Skip to main content

 What happens if a password manager company gets hacked?

-With zero-knowledge encryption, attackers only obtain encrypted vault data that requires your master password to decrypt.
+With zero-knowledge encryption, attackers may obtain encrypted vault data but cannot read it without the user's master password and required encryption keys.
 The 2022 LastPass breach demonstrated this: users with strong master passwords remained protected even after encrypted vault backups were accessed.
+The real risk depends on the strength of each user's master password, the provider's encryption design, and whether metadata or support systems were also exposed.
+After any vendor breach, businesses should review vendor guidance, rotate high-risk credentials, and confirm MFA is enforced.
 None of the four managers in this guide were affected by the LastPass breach.

 1Password vs Bitwarden for business — which should I choose?

 1Password Business ($7.99/user) delivers superior user experience, better adoption rates, and a free Families account for each employee.
 Bitwarden Teams ($4/user) is open-source, more affordable, includes SCIM on the Teams plan, and offers self-hosting.
-Choose 1Password for usability, adoption, and 24/7 live support.
+Choose 1Password for usability, adoption, and broader support channels.
 Choose Bitwarden for value, transparency, DevOps capabilities, and self-hosting.

 Can MSPs manage multiple clients with one password manager?